bridger-thompson/choreChamps/README.md

 ## Nov 18th:

-- [ ] Kids can mark a chore as complete, unable to do, skip, and in progress
+- [ x ] Kids can mark a chore as complete and incomplete
-- [ ] Kids can leave a note when they mark the chore
+- [ ] Kids can leave a note on a chore
-- [ ] Completing a chore gives the child points
+- [ x ] Completing a chore gives the child points
-- [ ] Completing all chores for that day gives bonus points
+- [ x ] Completing all chores for that day gives bonus points
 - [ x ] Kids can cycle through future and past days

 ## Nov 25th: